The state of AI today

 Anthropic, creator of the top-performing AI Claude, is also publicly racing for AGI.
 Anthropic was established in 2021 after founder Dario Amodei and OpenAI CEO Sam Altman had a breakdown in trust over the future of AGI.
 Today Anthropic has a $1-4B partnership with AWS, and while AWS has not made public statements on AGI, they have an internal AGI team and recently bought out the founders of $350M-funded Adept to join it.

-Meta, which has released the largest open-source AI models, was previously quiet on AGI, but CEO Mark Zuckerberg announced in January 2024 that Meta is now pursuing AGI as well.
+Meta, which has released the largest open-weight4 AI models, was previously quiet on AGI, but CEO Mark Zuckerberg announced in January 2024 that Meta is now pursuing AGI as well.

-Competition to train powerful AI models has mostly consolidated among these actors, though the costs of entering the race are low enough that new players are jumping in, like Safe Superintelligence Inc., which raised $1B to explicitly train smarter than human AI.
+Competition to train powerful AI models has mostly consolidated among these actors, although new players are jumping in, like Safe Superintelligence Inc., a new start-up by Ilya Sutskever, ex-Chief Scientist at OpenAI, which raised $1B to explicitly train smarter-than-human AIs.

 Nearly every AI application today is downstream of these major companies.
 Foundation models are so named for a reason: they form the foundation for other AI applications.
 This means that the core risks inherent to these models, such as the fact that researchers do not understand how they work, apply to every AI application that uses them.

-As these models become ever more powerful, and orders-of-magnitude more complex with scale, older generations can be substituted for new and improved systems, meaning that the entire AI industry will become increasingly powerful and opaque with each release.
+As these models become ever more powerful, and orders of magnitude more complex with scale, older generations can be replaced by new and improved systems, meaning that the entire AI industry (and the open-weight ecosystem) becomes increasingly powerful and opaque with each release.

 In May 2023, the Center for AI Safety released an open “Statement on AI Risk,”